 Pray for the Entire People Group

-Pray the Baria will soon be set completely free from superstition and the worship of created things.
+Pray the Baria will soon be set completely free from the worship of created things.
 Spiritual matters are spiritually understood, therefore, pray for the Lord's Spirit to grant understanding.

 |Profile Source: Joshua Project|